pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 It's all well and good to use marginal effects analysis to better understand the impact of particular variables, but how we can use it to predict the likely trajectories within our pool of polled employees?
 Here we simply re-apply the model to our observed data set where each participant is characterised in some sense by the observable inputs of our model.

-We can use these characteristics to predict the survival curves of our current or future employee base and make interventions where necessary to mitigate the implied risk of attrition for these and similar employee profiles.
+We can use these characteristics to predict the survival curves of our current or future employee base and make interventions where necessary to mitigate the implied risk of attrition for these and similar employee risk profiles.

 ```{code-cell} ipython3
 def create_predictions(retention_df, idata, intention=False):